Advanced Language Training

 The project description should include the language study objective, where it will be conducted (including a schedule or itinerary if applicable), and the overall rationale for the training.

-The budget statement should detail the project’s costs in US dollars (USD) and should list the sources used to determine those costs.
-Include any exchange rates used in calculations.
-Budgets should also state the sources and amounts of other funding already obtained for the project.
-Grant funds may not be used to purchase materials.
+The budget statement must be provided using the Nanovic Budget Template and detail each of the project’s costs in US dollars (USD).
+Students should also list the sources used to determine those costs.
+Include any exchange rates used in the calculation.
+Budgets should also state the names and amounts of other funding already obtained for the project.
+Nanovic funds may not be used toward the purchase of materials or toward the payment of tuition (Notre Dame or otherwise).
+Applicants are encouraged to meet with the student coordinator to discuss the budget prior to submitting an application.

 The letter of recommendation must be from the applicant’s principal advisor and should express support for the proposed training and should include comments regarding the applicant’s progress toward completion of his/her degree program and the relevance of the language training for the student's thesis or dissertation topic.